 - Iron, for the baby's blood supply.
 It also prevents anemia in the mother.

-- Folic acid, for reducing the risk of spina bifida (incomplete closing of the spinal column), anencephaly (defect of the brain), and other birth defects
+- Folic acid, for reducing the risk for spina bifida (incomplete closing of the spinal column), anencephaly (defect of the brain), and other birth defects.

 What to Eat

 Eating a well-rounded diet with all of the right nutrients and getting at least 30 minutes of exercise per day is important for a healthy pregnancy.
 For most normal-weight pregnant women, the right amount of calories is:

 - About 1,800 calories per day during the first trimester

 - About 2,200 calories per day during the second trimester